 Hedland told the jurors, “Mr. Brower said that Mr. Marvin was angry at these police officers for prior treatment, that I understood was a suggestion as motive.
 What you will find out is that the police officers had a problem with Mr. Marvin, and people made an assumption that given the prior dealings with Mr. Marvin that Mr. Marvin was the person who shot the officers.”

 Millan also testified about previous contacts police have had with Marvin.
 In the spring of 2010, Millan and Wallace went to Marvin’s house to give him a notice to keep off school property without permission.
 Marvin acted “irate, hostile and profane,” Millan said.

-“He said I know who you want me to believe you are, but I know who you really are: you’re that [filtered word] from Juneau,” Millan said, saying Marvin started screaming for him to get off his property, which they did.
+“He said I know who you want me to believe you are, but I know who you really are: you’re that son of a bitch from Juneau,” Millan said, saying Marvin started screaming for him to get off his property, which they did.
 Wallace did not say anything during the encounter, Millan said.

 Millan also happened to be in court the same day Marvin was in court for having expired plates in early 2010.
 Millan said after court, Marvin came up to him and said he was Russian royalty, and that he has diplomatic immunity.

 Millan noted another instance, Marvin came to the police station to express concerns about the police department.

 Another time, police received a report that he was making a person feel uncomfortable at a local grocery store.
 Millan responded to the call, and Marvin to leave, which he did politely, Millan said.